ruumiia/ruumiia/README.md

 <ul>
   <!--<li> To become proficient in web development for a future portfolio project.</li>-->
   <li> I would like to explore more data-related tools and technologies, and improve my mathematical/statistical analysis expertise and skills. </li>
-  <li> I'm planning to explore more about cloud technologies, starting with AWS.
+  <li> I'm planning to explore more about cloud technologies, starting with AWS. </li>
+  <li> I would like to explore more project management and development approaches in the future. </li>
-  <li> I would like to continue my Japanese study when I get more free time to do so. <br /> 日本語を勉強します。でも、まだ苦手です。</li>
+  <li> I would like to continue my Japanese study when I get more free time to do so. <br /> 日本語勉強します。でも、まだ苦手です。</li>
 </ul>

 <h3> Others ⚡ </h3>